vegettoGit/phpBB/notes/README.md

-# phpbb
+# phpBB
-Notes on phpbb upgrades, migration and maintenance
+Notes on phpBB upgrades, migration and maintenance